Los Angeles River: After World War II

 Despite the heavy flood flows of the river during winter months, the LA river has become a refuge for marginalized communities, such as migrant, homeless, and diverse sociocultural communities.
 For a time, the river itself was a geographical divide between East L.A., which is largely Latino, and predominantly white, wealthy West L.A.
 These minority groups established themselves along the banks of the river, using fish for food.
 A distinguished link between the LA river and marginalization can be seen through time as a 1909 New York Times article describes these communities as poor transient communities that consume diseased fish to sustain themselves.

-Remediation efforts in order to tame the river along with the construction of highways in the 1950s and 1960s displaced hundreds of thousands of individuals.
-These implications lead to poor air quality and increased exposure to diseases that inhibit good health.
+Highway construction along the river (such as the 710) the 1950s and 1960s displaced about 250,000 residents.
+This construction lead to worse air quality and increased exposure to diseases that inhibit good health.

 Points of interest

 Sepulveda Basin is a flood-control basin to manage floodwater runoff.
 Except for infrequent but dramatic flood episodes, this dry-land flood control basin, most of which is leased from the Corps by the City of Los Angeles Department of Recreation and Parks, plays host to diverse uses today including athletic fields, agriculture, golf courses, a fishing lake, parklands, a sewage treatment facility, and a wildlife reserve.